watersb1323/Squash/README.md

 What is it?
 -----------

-Squash statistics is a program written by Brian Waters used to provide statistics based on individual squash match scores.
+Squash statistics is used to provide statistics based on individual squash match scores.
 These scores are read from an excel file sheet and the program will produce sheets giving statistics for each player along with a weekly and overall leaderboard.